makersacademy/alexa-ruby-course/modules/4/walkthrough.md

 ### Refactoring `server.rb` with our new `Alexa::Request`

-Let's replace some of the clunkie `server.rb` code with our new `Alexa::Request` objects:
+Let's replace some of the clunky `server.rb` code with our new `Alexa::Request` objects:

 ```ruby
 # in server.rb